 Peppermint candy is available in many stores and just sucking on candy can give you some relief although the effect may not be as good as chewing fresh mint leaves or drinking mint tea.

 For nausea, mint is a great remedy.
 But mint leaves are a bit too strong for those who want to reduce nausea and hence mint tea is the best option.

 - Boil water in a vessel. (two cups of water would be ideal)

 - Add a handful of mint leaves to the boiling water.

 - Allow it to boil for around 7 – 10 minutes.

 - Allow it to cool down a bit.

-- Strain the leaves and get the mint leaves extract.
+- Strain the leaves and get the mint leaves to extract.

 - Add some lemon juice to the mint tea and stir well.